-• The additional trunk members administered for redundancy remain unused in the first scenario, when entity links to Session Manager-1 and Session Manager-2 are in service.
+• The additional trunk members administered for redundancy remain unused in the first scenario when entity links to Session Manager-1 and Session Manager-2 are in service.

-When the policy based assignment is enabled in System Manager, then you can administer up to four Session Managers for a SIP station.
+When the policy-based assignment is enabled in System Manager, you can administer up to four Session Managers for a SIP station.

-- Double the number of trunks need to be provisioned to cover a rarely occurring second scenario.
-Given the limited trunk members on Communication Manager, using trunks for redundancy reduces the trunks required for actual traffic. - Routing and administration of route-patterns becomes complex.
+- Double the number of trunks must be provisioned to cover a rarely occurring second scenario.
+Given the limited trunk members on Communication Manager, using trunks for redundancy reduces the trunks required for actual traffic. - Routing and administration of route patterns become complex.